ISO 27001 Training Program [How to get started]

 iso 27001 training course

 • Contract External Training Consultant/Agency – Most organizations use this.
 While this isn’t remarkably inexpensive, at least it doesn’t come in the way of your key employees’ work.
 The fee is broad-ranged here.
 While some may charge you about $25 per employee per session, some charge $15000 as a one-time charge.
 You also have online self-paced employee security awareness and training modules customizable per your ISO 27001 requirements.
-Popular e-learning platforms also offer ISO 27001 lead auditor training, risk management training, foundation training course and internal auditor course, among other things.
+Popular e-learning platforms also offer ISO 27001 lead auditor training, risk management training, foundation training courses, and internal auditor courses, among other things.
+(Check out: ISO 27001 consultancy services)

 • Use built-in security training programs baked in compliance automation tools like Sprinto – Sprinto is built with basic security training and framework-specific security training modules at no added cost.
 Sprinto ensures the content is updated and relevant.
-Moreover, Sprinto gives you detailed visibility on which employee(s) haven’t yet undertaken their security training.
-And collects evidence of compliance automatically in exchange for you doing absolutely bupkis.
+Moreover, Sprinto gives you detailed visibility of which employee(s) haven’t undertaken their security training yet.
+It collects evidence of compliance automatically in exchange for you doing absolutely bupkis.

 The answer is both a yes and a no. Yes, you should invest.
 And no, you shouldn’t invest any amount of money.
 There’s a lot to be said.
 Let’s tackle the reasons one after the other.